-The physiotherapy methods used will vary according to each individual patient, as well as the condition being treated.
-With the help of various modern technologies, up to standard equipment, state of the art facilities, and hands-on skills of the therapists, we can provide your pet with the best possible path to recovery.
+The physiotherapy method used will vary according to each individual patient and the conditions treated.
+With the help of various modern technologies, state of the art equipment and facilities and skilled therapists, we can provide your pet with the best possible path to recovery.

-Post-operative rehabilitation: e.g. joint surgery such as hip, stifle, elbow, etc., amputation, ligament/tendon repair.
+Post-operative rehabilitation: e.g. joint surgery such as hip, stifle, elbow, amputation, ligament/tendon repair.

 - Sport injuries

 - Fibrocartilaginous embolism

 - Degenerative myelopathy

 Physiotherapy techniques and modalities for rehabilitation

 1. Manual therapy

 Involves the use of specific passive and active movement techniques in a therapeutic and healing manner.
 Consists of soft tissue release, myofascial release, stretching, and specific joint mobilisations.
 These techniques help to reduce pain, improve muscle length, improve joint range of motion, promote blood flow to required areas, as well as for relaxation.

 Therapy using electronic devices such as laser therapy, electro-muscular and nerve stimulation, and therapeutic ultrasound.